mixpanel/docs/pages/docs/access-security/single-sign-on/okta.md

 #### Configure SAML

-You must fill the form found in the “Configure SAML” menu in Okta.
+You must fill the form found in the "Configure SAML" menu in Okta.
 The following highlights what you should place in the fields.

 ![Okta Configure SAML 1 Image](/okta_configure_saml1.png)